A Myhill-Nerode Theorem for Generalized Automata, with Applications to Pattern Matching and Compression: Generalized Automata: Pattern Matching and Compression

 If $ \mathcal{A} $ is a conventional DFA, it is not immediately clear that Definition \ref{def:WheelerGDFA} is equivalent to the \emph{local} definition of Wheeler DFA commonly used in the literature \cite{alanko2020, conte2023, cotumacciospire2023}.
 According to the local definition, a DFA $ \mathcal{A} = (Q, E, s, F) $ is Wheeler if there exists a total order $ \le $ on $ Q $ such that (i) $ s $ comes first in the total order, (ii) for every $ (u', u, a), (v', v, b) \in E $, if $ u < v $, then $ a \preceq b $ and (iii) for every $ (u', u, a), (v', v, a) \in E $, if $ u < v $, then $ u' < v' $.
-Alanko et al. \cite[Corollary 3.1]{alanko2020} proved that, if such a total order $ \le $ exists, then it is unique and it is equal to $ \preceq_\mathcal{A} $, so we only have to prove that if $ \preceq_\mathcal{A} $ is a total order, then it satisfies properties (i), (ii), (iii).
-This follows from the following lemma.
+Alanko et al. \cite[Corollary 3.1]{alanko2020} proved that, if such a total order $ \le $ exists, then it is unique and it is equal to $ \preceq_\mathcal{A} $.
+This means that if a DFA $ \mathcal{A} $ is Wheeler according to the local definition, then $ \mathcal{A} $ is Wheeler in the sense of Definition \ref{def:WheelerGDFA}.
+To show the equivalence of two definitions, we need to prove that if a DFA $ \mathcal{A} $ is Wheeler in the sense of Definition \ref{def:WheelerGDFA}, then $ \mathcal{A} $ is Wheeler according to the local definition.
+In other words, we need to prove that if $ \preceq_\mathcal{A} $ is a total order, then it satisfies properties (i), (ii), (iii).
+This follows as a special case of the following lemma, which applies to arbitrary GDFAs (not only DFAs).